|

 Which European country is best for a road trip?

-Is it cheaper to drive or fly to Europe?
+Is it cheaper to drive or fly around Europe?